JSMassmann/jsmassmann.github.io/index.md

 - "Determinacy-type ordinal notations and fundamental sequences up to omega-one of chess" - 3 pages
 - "Infinitary card games and $$V \neq L$$" - 3 pages
 - "Infinite Mastermind" - 3 pages
-- "The Xi function and higher-order computability" - 3 pages
+- "The Xi function and higher-order computability" - 3 pages, with Paul Sharapov
 - "Absolute Infinity in the Modern Context" - 2 pages
 - "Expressive Complexity Theory and $$< \omega$$-Completeness Frameworks" - 2 pages
-- "Structure of implication" - 2 pages
+- "Structure of implication" - 2 pages, with Lance Bakker and Michele Tomasi
-- "The $$\varsigma$$ sequence and its asymptotic behaviour" - 2 pages
+- "The $$\varsigma$$ sequence and its asymptotic behaviour" - 2 pages, with Umut Tahiroğlu
 - "A new family of number classes bridging the gap between $$\mathbb{Q}$$ and $$\mathbb{R}$$" - 1 page
 - "Global theories of ordinals, stable ordinals and hyperuniversality" - 1 page
-- "Laver Tables have an Easy Recursive Description" - 1 page
+- "Laver Tables have an Easy Recursive Description" - 1 page, with Paul Sharapov
 - "Maximal projection functions below $$\omega_1$$" - 1 page
-- "The paradigm of collapsification and natural ordinal representations beyond $$\Pi^1_1 \textrm{-CA+BI}$$" - 1 page
+- "The paradigm of collapsification and natural ordinal representations beyond $$\Pi^1_1 \textrm{-CA+BI}$$" - 1 page, with Adrian Kwon

 ## My talks